 Customer referral marketing strategies attempt to improve retention by increasing the likelihood that a customer will refer others ( friends, family, and inner circle).
 A referral has to be rewarding to both the person making a referral and the person receiving a referral.

 Customer Retention Tactics & Tools

 Providing extraordinary customer service, or as some call them “magic moments,” is a strategy and tactic that is used to increase customer satisfaction and referrals.
-One of the best examples of an organization using customer service as a retention strategy is Zappos, who has a one year, free return policy.
-A great example of a magic moment is when a video game developer Bungie reached out to a father whose son recently had a liver transplant to send some Halo (video game) gear.
+One of the best examples of an organization using customer service as a retention strategy is Hush Blankets, which has a 100-night guarantee on its weighted blankets.
+This has allowed Hush to become a top customer-rated brand that has built a solid community of loyal customers.

-Personalizing the customer experience is a tactic or tool that is used to increase customer satisfaction through more relevant experiences with the brand.
-Depending on the type of data being used to personalize the experience, it can also be used to increase customer loyalty – provided it is difficult for competitors to have access to the information being used in the personalization.
+Personalizing the customer experience is a tactic or tool that is used to increase customer satisfaction through more relevant experiences with your brand.
+Depending on the type of data being used to personalize the experience, it can also be used to increase customer loyalty.
+With customer loyalty, you have access to first-party data that can help craft your customer retention strategy.

 Proponents of personalization say that customers who experience personalization have higher conversion rates and customer satisfaction.

 Applying game mechanics to the customer experience and purchase process is a tactic or tool that is used to increase customer satisfaction by making the process more enjoyable and more likely to be performed.
 Gamification programs often use leaderboards, badges, status, and points to reward engagement.
 Unlike a loyalty program, these rewards are usually not redeemable– they are rewards in and of themselves.
 Gamification programs will often have elements of a loyalty program, and vice versa.

 An example of ecommerce gamification is Bonobos, who hid images throughout their ecommerce site and would reward visitors with $25 credit for finding them.